daveseah/project-1401/README.md

 I've chosen standard plugin-free technologies that I think are cleanly-architected and well-documented.

-* The web client is Javascript EC5 and HTML5 within the Durandal modular MVVM web application framework, which uses KnockoutJS, Bootstrap, and Handlebars as its underlying technology.
+* The web client is Javascript EC5 and HTML5 structured within Durandal, a modular MVVM web application framework.
+Durandal uses KnockoutJS, Bootstrap (2.3.2), and Handlebars for its underlying technology.
 More importantly, it uses RequireJS to enable modular development.
-* The build environment is MimosaJS, which is built on Git, Bower, NodeJS/NPM, and Express.
+* The build environment is MimosaJS, which is built on NodeJS and NPM.
+The development webserver is implemented in Node using Express.
+Git and Bower are used for source control and package management.

-Although I'm using OS X, this project should also build on Linux (I've tested Ubuntu 12.04LTS running in a VirtualBox VM on Windows).
-I am using Chrome as my main development browser.
+Although I'm using OS X, this project should also build on Linux and Windows.
+I've tested Ubuntu 12.04LTS running in a VirtualBox VM on Windows, and also Windows 8.1 64bit.
+I am using Chrome as my main development browser; this project is not designed for broad browser compatibility at this point.

 ## Quick Installation

 You must have Git, NodeJS, and Mimosa installed.
 For the purposes of these instructions, the path `/my_code_folder` is the example directory where we'll put the source code; replace that with your own directory (for example, mine is `~dseah/dev/`).
-You will need to be connected to the Internet.
+You will need to be connected to the Internet, because Node and Mimosa download dependencies from other repositories.

 #### Install Git, NodeJS, Mimosa

-* Install **Git** and **NodeJS**, if you don't have them already.
-I used a package manager (e.g. `apt-get` on Ubuntu, `homebrew` on OS X) to do it for me.
+You need to install **Git** and **NodeJS**, if you don't have them already.
+Use a package manager or downloader.

+* On MacOS, I used [homebrew](http://brew.sh/).
+On Windows, you can download the separate installers for Git and NodeJS.
-* Open a terminal window, and install Mimosa by typing `npm install -g mimosa`.
-It may take a while for this to install from the Internet, so be patient.
+* Once Git and NodeJS are installed, open a terminal window (powershell on windows), and install Mimosa by typing `npm install -g mimosa`.
+It may take a while for this to install from the Internet during peak hours, so be patient.

 #### Clone the Project 1401 Github Repo